Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: Discussion

 The MLAT position is influenced by both the distance to Earth and the input parameter representing magnetospheric dynamics.
 As expected, more distant BBFs map, on average, to higher latitudes.
 Additionally, higher values of the magnetospheric dynamics parameter correspond to lower latitudes for the footpoints.
 This pattern aligns with the equatorward shift of the low-latitude boundary of the auroral oval during the growth phase of a substorm \cite{Akasofu_2017}.
 However, the parameters used to model magnetospheric dynamics differ across the various Tsyganenko models, leading to discrepancies in the latitude of the footpoints when one parameter indicates higher magnetospheric activity than another.
 Interestingly, T96 shows a low correlation with the Sym-h index ($r_p = -0.18$ and $r_s = -0.08$).
-This is likely because, during BBF events, the Sym-h index typically reflects non-storm periods ($-30 < \mathrm{Sym-h} < 0~\mathrm{nT}$).
+This is likely because, during BBF events, the Sym-h index typically reflects non-storm periods (-30 nT $<$ Sym-h $<$ 0 nT).
+Similarly, the TA15 models exhibit negligible correlation between magnetic latitude and either the B-index or the N-index.

 The relation of BBF-footpoints against the dipole tilt angle could not be explored in this work with the actual database.
 This should be taken into account when analyzing ionosphere and ground signatures.
 According to \cite{Eggington_2020}, the tilt angle has a strong effect on the location and intensity of magnetic reconnection which map down to the ionosphere.
 For instance, the polar cap contracts as the tilt angle increases, and FACs migrate to higher latitudes, exhibiting changes in morphology.
 To reduce the detection bias introduced by orbital effects, incorporating BBFs detected by other spacecraft, such as THEMIS and CLUSTER, can provide a more comprehensive and unbiased analysis \citep{Runov_2009, Cao_2006}.